The Reasons Behind VARs Decision Not to Review Corners Following Sean Dyches Concerns

 The Ifab panels recommended that second yellow cards be reviewed instead, yet the acceptance of such reviews is still debated.
 Mark Bullingham, chief executive of the Football Association, has opposed any expansion of VAR’s role, maintaining that the current framework is adequate.

 Bournemouth’s defense faced significant challenges this season, exacerbated by the departures of key players.
 A further complication arose as Marcos Senesi escaped being penalized with a red card on two occasions this season.
-The Premier League’s Key Match Incidents (KMI) Panel unanimously determined that Senesi should have been sent off earlier this season for handling the ball as Liverpool’s Hugo Ekitike was about to advance on goal.
+The Premier League’s Key Match Incidents (KMI) Panel unanimously determined that Senesi should have been sent off earlier this season for handling the ball as an opposing attacker was about to advance on goal.

 Consequently, Senesi has evaded suspension during critical matches, including those against Wolves and Nottingham Forest and the recent fixture versus Manchester City.